suquamish/isp-monitor/README.md

 Finally, for floating point math this project depends on bc: `sudo apt install bc`

+You can, of course, do all this in one-fell-swoop: `sudo apt install gnuplot speedtest-cli bc`

 ### Install the web components
 Fortunately Raspbian comes with python3 OEM, so `isp-monitor.server` should work out of the box.
-Copy this file to the pi user's home directory, along with `index.html`, `h.html`, and `1px.png`.
-Confirm all files are owned by the pi user, and the isp-monitor.server is executable by the pi user and group.
+Copy this file to the pi user's home directory, along with `index.html`, `h.html`, `favicon.ico`,and `1px.png`.
+Confirm all files are owned by the pi user, and the `isp-monitor.server` file is executable by the pi user and group.

 Copy the isp-monitor-http.service to `/etc/systemd/system` and enable to run at startup: